Convergence to the Truth: Closing: Comparison with the Big Three

 Now, let's turn to the instrumentalist tradition.
-Due to their emphasis on pursuit of usefulness instead of truth, instrumentalists might appear to have to dismiss the significance of convergence to the {\em truth}.
+Due to their emphasis on the pursuit of usefulness instead of truth, instrumentalists might appear to have to dismiss the significance of convergence to the {\em truth}.
 However, this is merely an appearance, I submit.
 The usefulness of a scientific model is often taken to include at least predictive accuracy, but predictive accuracy is a contingent matter, depending on what the actual world is like.
 Thus, choosing a useful model is no trivial task.
-The foundation of machine learning, known as {\em learning theory}, addresses this with certain modes of convergence: modes in which a learning algorithm or inference method is guaranteed to converge to the most useful of the predictive devices under consideration, where usefulness is identified with the chance of accurate prediction (Shalev-Shwartz et al. 2014).
+This issue is addressed in a foundational branch of machine learning, known as {\em statistical learning theory} (Shalev-Shwartz \& Ben-David 2014, part I).
+It assesses learning algorithms based on some modes of convergence, such as a guarantee to have a high chance of converging to the most useful of the predictive devices under consideration, where usefulness is identified with the chance of accurate prediction.
 To be sure, this does not sound like convergence to the truth.
 But let's be careful: convergence to the most useful one is still convergence to a certain truth, the true answer to this practical question: {\em Which one is the most useful?} Instrumentalists can find a home in machine learning---a convergentist home.

-The comparison just made is quite rudimentary due to the lack of an established literature.
-Much work is still needed to determine how convergentism competes with the other three traditions, as well as to explore opportunities for their cooperation.
+The comparisons just made are quite rudimentary due to the lack of established literature.
+Much work is still needed to adjudicate the competition between convergentism and the other three traditions, as well as to explore opportunities for their cooperation.